andrewbaxter/lunk/readme.md

 Any value that implements `Mult` `Add` and `Sub` can be eased like this.

 You can create your own custom animations by implementing `PrimAnimation` and calling `animator.start(MyPrimAnimation{...})`.

+## Troubleshooting

+### My callback isn't firing

+Possible causes

+- The callback link was dropped, or an intermediate link on the way to the final link was dropped.

+  Forward references are weak, so each dependent link object needs to be kept around as long as the callback is relevant.

+- You set the value but `PartialEq` determined it was equal to the current value

+  If the value is the same, no updates will occur.
+This is to prevent unnecessary work when lots of changes are triggered by eliminating unmodified paths, but if you implemented `PartialEq` imprecisely it can prevent legitimate events from being handled.

 # Why flexibility over performance